milliondollarscript/milliondollarscript/readme.txt

 == Changelog ==

 = 2.5.10.x =
+* Fix code formatting and standards in the Approve Pixels admin page.
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.
 * Fix block selection issues.
 * More optimizations and fixes while ordering.